Traffic Light System Examples

 Bare-soil detected

 The aim of this condition is to assign Green to all FOIs that are being farmed, even if the claim is erroneous and any of the previous markers failed to provide evidence of farming activity.
-All FOIs reaching this point are assigned Green, if bare soil is detected within specified time interval.
-Browser App Screenshot of a FOI = 6913918001 is similar to the one above.
+All FOIs reaching this point are assigned Green, if bare soil is detected within the specified time interval.
+The example below is similar to the one above.
 The main difference is that neither the crop-group classification nor the similarity marker provide high confidence about what is really growing on this FOI.
 However, regardless of what crop type is truly growing on this FOI, because the bare-soil marker makes conclusive bare-soil observations, there is sufficient evidence of farming activity to assign green.

 Bare-soil detected